 Scoring methodology guidelines

-- The primary focus remains on a signatory’s responsible investment implementation across their overall investment process, rather than looking only at their investment in ESG products.
+- signatories’ responsible investment implementation across their overall investment processes, rather than looking only at their investment in ESG products;

-- The scope of implementation of specific responsible investment practices, for example the percentage of AUM covered.
+- how specific responsible investment practices are implemented, for example the percentage of AUM covered;

-- The level of sophistication of the responsible investment practice for the majority of AUM.
+- how sophisticated the responsible investment practices are for the majority of AUM;

-- Increasing the focus on consistency, including how group policies are applied in different asset classes or sub-categories, or how policies are implemented by external managers or service providers.
+- consistency, including how group policies are applied in different asset classes or sub-categories, or how policies are implemented by external managers or service providers;

-Scores continue to be confidential, and be provided per module, asset class or sub-strategy with no overall organisation score given.
+Scores continue to be confidential, and are provided per module, asset class or, sub-strategy with no overall organisation score given.

 At an indicator level:

-- In the initial phase of assessment, 0–100 points are available per indicator.
+- initially, 0–100 points are available per indicator;

-At the module and asset class/sub-strategy level, the score consists of a numerical grading system ranging from 1 to 5 stars.
-The lowest possible grade is one star, allocated to those whose responsible investment behaviour is at the lower end of what is expected from signatories.
-The highest score is five stars and awarded to those signatories who demonstrate leading practices within the responsible investment industry.
+At the module and asset class/sub-strategy level, the score consists of a grading system ranging from 1 to 5 stars.
+The lowest possible grade is one star, allocated to those whose responsible investment practices are at the lower end of what is expected from signatories.
+The highest score is five stars, awarded to those signatories that demonstrate leading responsible investment practices.

 Assessed modules will receive one score per module, asset class, or sub-strategy as follows:

-- The Policy, Governance and Strategy (PGS), Private Equity, Infrastructure, Real Estate, and Confidence Building Measures (CBM) modules will receive a score per module.
+- Policy, Governance and Strategy (PGS), Private Equity, Infrastructure, Real Estate, and Confidence Building Measures (CBM) will receive one score per module.

-- The manager Selection, Appointment & Monitoring (SAM), Fixed Income, Listed Equity, and Hedge Funds modules will receive a score for each sub-strategy or asset class, and not an overall module score.
+- Selection, Appointment & Monitoring (SAM), Fixed Income, Listed Equity, and Hedge Funds will receivea score for each sub-strategy or asset class, and not an overall module score.

 Frequently asked questions